Creating a strategy¶

 Points to remember¶

-- The advanced feature allows you to select different charts types.
+- The Backtest parameters section allows you to select different charts types.

 - You can add upto a maximum of 10 entry and exit conditions (for Ultimate plan).

-- You can select different timeframe to enter a stock in the advanced section.
+- You can select different time settings to enter a stock in the backtest parameters section.

-- The limit of every basket is 100 and you can create strategy for upto 50 stocks in one go.
+- The limit of every basket/technical list is 100 and you can create strategy for upto 50 stocks in one go.

-- The backtest limit per day for basic plan is 200 and you get 25 live deployments at any given time.
+- The backtest limit per day for Regular plan is 300 and you get 30 live deployments at any given time.
 For the Ultimate plan, you can backtest upto 1000 times and deploy 100 strategies at a point of time